turbo-d/compilers-6083/README.md

 functions are implemented in Rust in [./runtime/src/lib.rs](./runtime/src/lib.rs), and we use the extern keyword and the types provided in the [foreign function interface module of the standard library](https://doc.rust-lang.org/std/ffi/) to produce C-like object code.
 These runtime functions are compiled into a static library libruntime.a found in ./target/debug.
+# Features
+All of the features specified in the language spec have been implemented.
+The only obvious thing that is missing - which I don't think is a hard requirement - is column numbers reported in error and warning messages.